Your expert guide to exploring San Sebastián with kids

 🗺 Or use this helpful interactive map of hotels, hostels and apartments in San Sebastian to find the perfect style accommodation for your family.

-This section covers what the kids will actually want to see and do in San Sebastian.
+This section covers what the kids will actually want to see and do in San Sebastián.
 You won’t find stately homes or church visits in this article, I promise, just activities the kids are actually going to enjoy.
+For more information on the ‘regular’ things to do in San Sebastián, I highly recommend checking out the other articles in my San Sebastián series:

 view looking down over the whole of the playa de la concha